Joshua01X/Personal-Roadmap/README.md

 ![Qualys](https://img.shields.io/badge/Qualys-FF0000?logo=qualys&logoColor=white&style=plastic)

-Use: Qualys is a vulnerability management platform I use to understand how security professionals identify and mitigate vulnerabilities in networks and systems.
-This hands-on tool helps me develop practical skills in managing and prioritizing security risks.
+<b>Use</b>: Qualys is a vulnerability management platform I use to understand how security professionals identify and mitigate vulnerabilities in networks and systems.
+This hands-on tool helps me develop practical skills in managing and prioritizing security risks.<br>
-Example: I perform vulnerability scans on a simulated network to learn how to identify high-risk vulnerabilities and patch them accordingly, honing my skills in proactive threat mitigation.
+<b>Example</b>: I perform vulnerability scans on a simulated network to learn how to identify high-risk vulnerabilities and patch them accordingly, honing my skills in proactive threat mitigation.
 <br><br>

 ![TryHackMe](https://img.shields.io/badge/TryHackMe-4CAF50?logo=tryhackme&logoColor=white&style=plastic)

-Use: TryHackMe provides practical, scenario-based learning in the form of hacking labs, which simulate real-world cyber attacks and defenses.
-I specifically focus on SOC Level 1 training here, gaining incident detection and response skills.
+<b>Use</b>: TryHackMe provides practical, scenario-based learning in the form of hacking labs, which simulate real-world cyber attacks and defenses.
+I specifically focus on SOC Level 1 training here, gaining incident detection and response skills.<br>
-Example: I engage in challenges like identifying and mitigating phishing attacks, analyzing malicious traffic, and using SIEM (Security Information and Event Management) tools to detect intrusions.
+<b>Example</b>: I engage in challenges like identifying and mitigating phishing attacks, analyzing malicious traffic, and using SIEM (Security Information and Event Management) tools to detect intrusions.

 ## Implications of This Project